noam87/noamswebsite/content/q/john_stuart_mill.md

 > unanimity of the world on any subject, even if the world is in the right, it
 > is always probable that dissentients have something worth hearing to say for
 > themselves, and that truth would lose something by their silence.

-## The Purpose Of Debate Is Not To Convince The Other Side

-> I acknowledge that the tendency of all opinions to become sectarian is not
-> cured by the freest discussion, but is often heightened and exacerbated
-> thereby; the truth which ought to have been, but was not, seen, being
-> rejected all the more violently because proclaimed by persons regarded as
-> opponents.
-But **it is not on the impassioned partisan, it is on the calmer
-> and more disinterested bystander, that this collision of opinions works its
-> salutary effect.**

 ## Don't Make A Habit Of Stigmatizing Dissent